pfrederiksen/nearflights/README.md

 2. Enter your address when prompted.
 The app will convert it to latitude and longitude coordinates.

-3. Specify the radius (in kilometers) and update interval (in seconds) for fetching flight data.
+3. Specify the number of closest flights to display and the update interval in seconds.

 4. Use the up/down arrow keys to navigate the flight list, press Enter to see detailed information, press 'r' to refresh the data, and 'q' to quit.